It seems like everyone, and their dog has a podcast these days. The average podcast listener tunes in for an average of 6.5 hours each week.

 But, depending on where you’re located, it can be hard to schedule and bring in guests to record in the studio.
 The remote interview format opens the door to a global network of guests and is cheaper and more efficient than booking your guests into Airbnbs.
 Neil deGrasse Tyson often uses the remote interview format to talk to scientists from across the globe on his video podcast, StarTalk.

-This format puts a lot of responsibility on your guests to maintain the quality of your recordings, so be sure to work out technical difficulties in advance.
-This can range from sending detailed instructions for software that needs to be downloaded to mailing equipment (like a good quality microphone) to your guests in advance.
+This format puts a lot of responsibility on your guests to maintain the quality of your recordings.
+So, be sure to work out technical difficulties in advance.
+This can range from sending detailed instructions for software that needs to be downloaded to mailing equipment (like a good-quality microphone) to your guests in advance.

-Pros: Hosting guests remotely allows you to create a high volume of episodes with a great variety of content, without ever leaving your studio!
+Pros: Hosting guests remotely allows you to create a high volume of episodes with a great variety of content without ever leaving your studio!

 Cons: Only attempt this format if you have a vast existing network of potential guests.
 If you don’t, it’s going to be hard to book speakers, especially when you’re just starting out.

-Hot Tip: Try adding a border or colorful frame to jazz up your split screen display and make it look more interesting and professional!
+Hot Tip: Try adding a border or colorful frame to jazz up your split-screen display and make it look more interesting and professional!

 The Mixed Footage Video Podcast

-Pros: Using narrative storytelling, as opposed to conversation or interviews alone, can make dense or complicated subject matter more digestible, allowing you to cover more ground in a creative way.
+Pros: Using narrative storytelling, as opposed to conversation or interviews alone, can make the dense or complicated subject matter more digestible, allowing you to cover more ground in a creative way.